-The ATO pursues both individuals and corporations.
+The ATO pursues both individuals and corporate entities.
 However, criminal liability is mainly attributed to individuals directly involved.
 Recently Project Wickenby, a cross-agency taskforce targeting international tax evasion, has with the cooperation of ASIC involved extensive investigations into Australian companies.
-Of the 44 convictions to date, 8 have been of directors.
-Similarly, the ACC mainly pursues groups or individuals, not corporations.
-The ACC reports regularly on the arrests that result from its investigations and 2013-2014 the ACC reported that its work had resulted in 40 people being convicted that year.
+Of the 46 convictions to date, 8 have been of directors.
+Similarly, the ACC mainly pursues groups or individuals, not corporate entities.
+The ACC reports regularly on the arrests that result from its investigations.
+The ACC reported that from the work in 2014-2015 and previous years, 450 people were convicted.